IBM/ibmi-oss-examples/camel/README.md

 export JAVA_TOOL_OPTIONS
 ```

-#### 3. Install maven and ca-certificates-mozilla
+#### 4. Install maven and ca-certificates-mozilla
 ```
 yum install maven ca-certificates-mozilla
 ```

-#### 4. Change to the appropriate directory
+#### 5. Change to the appropriate directory
-For instance, if you're starting inside the `ibmi-oss-examples` directory where you cloned this repository:
+For instance, if you're starting inside the `ibmi-oss-examples` directory from step 2 where you cloned this repository:
 ```
 cd camel/msgq_to_email
 ```

-#### 5. Edit the file `src/main/resources/config.properties` with appropriate values
+#### 6. Edit the file `src/main/resources/config.properties` with appropriate values
 These values are relatively self-explanatory.
 For the email example, the `smtp.username` and
 `smtp.password` lines can be deleted if your SMTP server doesn't require them.